Abhiram126/shein-web-scraper/README.md

 ---

-# ⚠️ Limitations
+## ⚠️ Limitations

 Although the scraper is designed to operate autonomously, some limitations are inherent when scraping websites protected by modern anti-bot systems.

 - SHEIN may occasionally present new verification challenges that cannot always be solved automatically on the first attempt.
-- During long scraping sessions, the first verification challenge may sometimes require **manual completion**.
+- During long scraping sessions, the initial verification challenge may sometimes require manual completion.
-- After manually solving the initial verification, the saved Chrome profile is reused and the scraper generally continues automatically for an extended period.
+- After manually solving the initial verification, the saved Chrome profile is reused, allowing the scraper to continue automatically for an extended period.
-- Manual verification is **not required for every product**.
-It only occurs occasionally depending on SHEIN's security mechanisms.
+- Manual verification is **not** required for every product.
+It only occurs occasionally depending on SHEIN's anti-bot mechanisms and session state.
-- Automatic CAPTCHA solving depends on valid Google Gemini API keys and their available quota.
+- Automatic CAPTCHA solving depends on valid Google Gemini API keys and sufficient API quota.
-- Significant changes to SHEIN's website structure or anti-bot mechanisms may require updates to HTML selectors or verification logic.
+- Significant changes to SHEIN's website structure, HTML layout, or anti-bot mechanisms may require updates to selectors and verification logic.
 - Overall scraping performance depends on network stability, browser stability, and the response time of the target website.

 > **Note**